Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Minimal raw data (prefer summaries).
   + Conclusion
     + The answer to the question asked, or take-home message.
+  + Ends of abstract
-  + implication, speculation, or recommendation
+    + Implication, speculation, or recommendation.

++ The two forms of Abstract
+  + The abstract may be structured (with subheadings), or free form.

 ## Unit 6